Becoming Cary Grant (2017), dir. Mark Kidel

 Tickets: £13/£11 Concessions, plus £1.50 transaction fee

 Join us for our opening night reception and special screening of the award-winning Becoming Cary Grant which takes place at UWE Glenside campus, nee Bristol Lunatic Asylum, where Cary Grant’s mother, Elsie Kingdon Leach was committed in February 1915.
 The screening will be followed by a Q&A panel discussion with director Mark Kidel, neuropsychopharmacologist Professor David Nutt, Cary Grant expert Mark Glancy and Stella Man from Glenside Hospital Museum.

 “I pretended to be somebody I wanted to be until, finally, I became that person, or he became me” (Cary Grant)

-Mark Kidel’s remarkable film, which won best Documentary Feature at the Scottish Mental Health Arts Festival, explores Cary Grant’s life from the perspective of his (then legal) LSD therapy sessions in the 1950s, using extracts from his autobiography (spoken by Jonathan Pryce) and home movie footage (much of it shot in Bristol) to piece together a moving account of his incredible and sometimes uncomfortable journey from Archie Leach to global film icon, Cary Grant.
+Mark Kidel’s remarkable film, which was in the official selection at the Cannes Film Festival 2017 and won best Documentary Feature at the Scottish Mental Health Arts Festival, explores Cary Grant’s life from the perspective of his (then legal) LSD therapy sessions in the 1950s, using extracts from his autobiography (spoken by Jonathan Pryce) and home movie footage (much of it shot in Bristol) to piece together a moving account of his incredible and sometimes uncomfortable journey from Archie Leach to global film icon, Cary Grant.

 “Everybody wants to be Cary Grant.
 Even I want to be Cary Grant” (Cary Grant)